-Further, a selection procedure is required to choose the relevant root of the equation (\ref{system}).
-Firstly, recall that all the coefficients $a_n $ (\ref{structure}) are real-valued by the sense of the Chapman-Enskog method (\ref{procedure}) and (\ref{operators}), hence the function $A$ (\ref{AB}) is real-valued.
-Therefore, only the real-valued root of the equation (\ref{system}) is relevant to the Chapman-Enskog solution.
-The first observation is that the equation (\ref{system}) has no real-valued solutions as soon as $k$ is bigger than the critical value $k_{\rm c} $, where
+Further, a selection procedure is required to choose the relevant root of (\ref{system}).
+Firstly, recall that all the coefficients $a_n $ (\ref{structure}) are real-valued by the sense of the Chapman--Enskog method (\ref{procedure}) and (\ref{operators}), hence the function $A$ (\ref{AB}) is real-valued.
+Therefore, only the real-valued root of (\ref{system}) is relevant to the Chapman--Enskog solution.
+The first observation is that (\ref{system}) has no real-valued solutions as soon as $k$ becomes bigger than the critical value $k_{\rm c} $, where